mpcsh/wobsite/src/blog/a-gentle-intro-to-plt.md

 ```

 The grammar is defined recursively: you should read a `t` as "any term".
 For example, we can write
-things like `(succ (succ 0))`, but we can also write `(not (pred 0))`.
-This may seem unintuitive at
+things like `(succ (succ 0))` (the number 2), but we can also write `(not (pred 0))`.
+This may seem
-first: why would we allow our language to express nonsensical things?
-The answer is that the cost of
+unintuitive at first: why would we allow our language to express nonsensical things?
+The answer is
-catching nonsensical expressions at the level of the grammar is far too high - we will instead rely
+that the cost of catching nonsensical expressions at the level of the grammar is far too high - we
-on the typechecker to catch such terms.
+will instead rely on the typechecker to catch such terms.

 You may have also noticed that this is not a particularly powerful language.
 We can perform the
 basic boolean operations; we can take the `succ` (successor) and `pred` (predecessor) of only the
-natural numbers; and we have precisely one operation that can bridge across the two types (the `if`
+integers; and we have precisely one operation that can bridge across the two types (the `if`
 statement).
 This is deliberate and done for the sake of simplicity: many language features that we
 as programmers take for granted (e.g. variables and functions) turn out to be rather complex to
 implement.